wl4g/dopaas/super-devops-shell/README_EN.md

 range 60100-60200)

 ```
-java -Dservpids=19767,32374 -Dprompt=console -Ddebug -jar shell-cli-master-executable.jar
+java -Dservpids=19767,32374 -Dprompt=console -Dtimeout=5000 -Ddebug -jar shell-cli-master-executable.jar
 ```

 In the above command, -Dservpids represents a list of process numbers for the SpringCloud service to be connected, which automatically finds the port of the service locally based on PIDs and establishes the connection.
 If the port of the PIDs server is not reported to have been found (usually this error is not reported), you can try to add the -Ddebug parameter debugging, or directly use [Way1](#Way1) (-Dservpoint) to display the specified service endpoint.
-Where -Dprompt is used to set the command line prompt of the shell console.
+Where -Dprompt is used to set the command line prompt of the shell console, -Dtimeout specifies the time-out for waiting results to return (Default:10_000ms).

 ## Features
 - Press TAB key to complete automatically